stackevo/semi-report/draft-iab-semi-report-01.md

 The workshop identified the potential to update {{RFC3234}} to provide guidelines on middlebox design, implementation, and deployment in order to reduce inadvertent or accidental impact on stack ossification in existing and new middlebox designs.
-This document will be produced by the IAB IP Stack Evolution program, drawing in part on the work of the BEHAVE working group, and on experience with STUN, TURN, and ICE, all of which focus more specifically on network address translation.
+The IAB Stack Evolution Program will follow up on this with the participants in the now-closed BEHAVE working group, as it most closely follows the work of that group.
+It will draw in part on the work of the BEHAVE working group, and on experience with STUN, TURN, and ICE, all of which focus more specifically on network address translation.

 ## Architectural guidelines for transport stack evolution